James Augustine McFaul: Early life

 James McFaul was born on June 6, 1850, in Larne, County Antrim in Ireland, to James and Mary (née Hefferman) McFaul.
 The family moved to the United States when he was an infant, residing in New York City for four years before settling in Bound Brook, New Jersey.
 James McFaul worked on his father's farm and at age 15 became a clerk at a country store near Bound Brook.

 With the intention of becoming a lawyer, McFaul attended Saint Vincent College in Latrobe, Pennsylvania, from 1867 to 1871.
-He completed his classical studies at St. Francis Xavier College in New York City in 1873, and then studied theology at Seton Hall College in South Orange, New Jersey.
+Deciding to become a priest, he entered St. Francis Xavier College in New York City in 1873 to study the classics.
+He then studied theology at Seton Hall College in South Orange, New Jersey.

 Priesthood

-McFaul was ordained to the priesthood by Archbishop Michael Corrigan on May 26, 1877.
-He then served as a curate at St. Patrick's Cathedral in Newark until 1879, when he was transferred to St. Mary's Cathedral in Trenton.
-He was named private secretary to Bishop Michael J. O'Farrell in 1882, and pastor of the Church of St. Mary, Star of the Sea Parish at Long Branch in 1884.
+McFaul was ordained to the priesthood for the Diocese of Newark at Seton Hall by Archbishop Michael Corrigan on May 26, 1877.
+After his ordination, McFaul was assigned as a curate at St. Patrick's Cathedral Parish in Newark.
+In 1879, he was transferred to what was then St. Mary's Church in Trenton, New Jersey.

+In 1881, the Vatican erected the Diocese of Trenton out of the Diocese of Newark.
+The first bishop of Trenton, Michael J. O'Farrell, appointed McFaul in 1882 as his secretary.
+In 1884, McFaul was named pastor of the St. Mary, Star of the Sea Parish in Long Branch, New Jersey.

-In October 1890, McFaul returned to St. Mary's Cathedral as its rector.
-Having served as O'Farrell's secretary and chancellor of the diocese, he was appointed as vicar general by O'Farrell on November 1, 1892.
-Upon O'Farrell's death in April 1894, McFaul was named the apostolic administrator of the diocese by the Holy See.
+In October 1890, McFaul returned to what was now St. Mary's Cathedral in Trenton as its rector.
+He was appointed vicar general by O'Farrell in 1892.
+Upon O'Farrell's death in April 1894, McFaul was named the apostolic administrator of the diocese by the Vatican.